Arcadian (film): Plot

 The film opens with Paul scavenging for supplies in a storehouse and then fleeing through deserted back alleys, with the pandemonium of an apocalyptic event in the background, sirens blaring, sounds of distant explosions, and people screaming.
 He seeks refuge in a secluded spot, cradling his two infant boys and reassuring them that everything will be okay.

-Fifteen years later, after a pandemic has wiped out most of the population and caused civilization to break down, Paul and his twin sons, Joseph and Thomas, live in a derelict farmhouse, eking out what livelihood they can during the day and sheltering from monstrous photophobic creatures at night.
-As Thomas returns home one evening after sunset from a nearby farm belonging to the Rose family, it becomes apparent that he is the bigger risk-taker of the two brothers, while Joseph appears more intellectual and talks about ways of improving their situation beyond mere survival.
+15 years later, after a pandemic has wiped out most of the population and caused civilization to break down, Paul and his twin sons, Joseph and Thomas, live in a derelict farmhouse, eking out what livelihood they can during the day and sheltering from monstrous photophobic creatures at night.
+As Thomas returns home one evening from a nearby farm belonging to the Rose family, it becomes apparent that he is the greater risk-taker of the two brothers, while Joseph appears more intellectual and talks about ways to improve their situation beyond mere survival.
 After dinner, they hear loud banging coming from the cellar, which stops after three attempts by the creatures to enter the house.

 The next morning, Paul finds deep gouges on the outside of the cellar door and decides to reinforce it.
-Joseph reveals that he has been working to restore an off-road utility buggy in the barn, and Paul shows him how to start the engine.
-After Paul teaches Joseph how to drive it, he sends both his sons to salvage some wood for reinforcing the cellar door.
+Joseph reveals that he has been working to restore an off-road vehicle in the barn, and Paul shows him how to start the engine.
+After Paul teaches Joseph how to drive it, he sends both his sons to salvage wood to reinforce the cellar door.
 Thomas, who is secretly in love with Charlotte Rose, wants to go to the Rose farm and leaves his brother, telling Joseph to pick him up before sunset so they can return home together.

 On his way back from the Rose farm, Thomas trips and falls into a cave, concussed and unconscious.
-After Joseph returns home without his brother and with night falling, Paul sets out to find Thomas and discovers him in the cave, where they decide to stay until sunrise.
-When several creatures converge on them through the rocks underneath the cave later in the night, Paul lights a flare, but one of his hands gets trapped in the rocks, and as the charge detonates in his hand, it kills the creatures and causes the cave to collapse.
+After Joseph returns home without his brother and the night falls, Paul sets out to find Thomas and discovers him in the cave, where they decide to stay until sunrise.
+When several creatures converge on them through the rocks beneath the cave later in the night, Paul lights a flare, but one of his hands gets trapped, and as the charge detonates in his hand, it kills the creatures and causes the cave to collapse.